CrossRef/event-data-user-guide/docs/connecting/graph-database.md

-# Connecting CED to a Graph Database
+# Connecting Event Data to a Graph Database

 Content to follow.